 Physiotherapy» open the printable degree» search for more Areas of Study

-Graduates are provided with knowledge and skills to practice as a physiotherapist and are eligible for registration with the Physiotherapy Board of Australia, and are able to seek employment anywhere in Australia.
-Opportunities are available in hospitals, rehabilitation units, community health centres, outpatient clinics, private practices, aged care, management positions and academic research.
+Graduates are valued by employers for their ability to work as a part of a multidisciplinary team, yet may exist independently being self-employed.
+Opportunities are available in hospitals, rehabilitation units, community health centres, outpatient clinics, private practices, aged care facilities, management and academic research.

 After completing a degree there are a broad range of post graduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.Further Study